ViriCruz/readouts_tracker/readouts_tracker_app/README.md

 [![MIT License][license-shield]][license-url]

 # Tracking mobile web app with react
 This project is a tracking app to measure how much do you read during a day.
-Taking in count only: books, articles, audiobooks, mangas and comics.
+Taking in count only: books, articles, audiobooks, mangas, and comics.
 This is a manual tracking to acquire the habit of reading.